networknext/next/cmd/next/README.md

 To remove a relay: `next relay remove <name>`

 This sets the relay's state to decommissioned, rather than actually removing it from Firestore.
 This is done to preserve entries for historial purposes.

+To view a relay's values: `next relay view <relay name>`

+Shows a relay's Firestore values.
+These values can be edited with `next relay edit`.

 To edit a relay's values: `next relay edit <relay name> [filepath]`